hbqdev/lan_backup/README.md

 3. **Safe** (`safe`):
    - Only adds or updates files, never deletes anything
    - Good for cautious backups where data preservation is critical

+4. **Gentle** (`gentle`):
+   - Network-friendly strategy that minimizes bandwidth usage
+   - Uses size-only comparison and in-place updates to reduce network traffic
+   - Best for unstable networks or when backing up over slow connections

 ## Configuration